 Swivel seats are a great way to create some space in a camper van conversion!
 The Ford Transit van doesn’t come with factory swivels, so we had to install aftermarket ones.

 In our planning, the swivel seat installation was a “plug-and-play” kind of job.
 It should have taken roughly 4-6 total hours for both seats.
 Of course, we had few issues…

-3- With the dual AGM batteries option, it is not possible to install the DiscountVanTruck swivel because the big bolt in the center would interfere with one of the battery.
-DiscountVanTruck advertises the swivel as “Passenger side”, so we don’t blame them for this; we took our chance because we knew some had done it before with the SwivelsRus.com swivel.
+3- With the dual AGM batteries option, it is not possible to install the DiscountVanTruck swivel seat because the big bolt in the center would interfere with one of the batteries.
+DiscountVanTruck advertises the swivel as “Passenger side”, so we don’t blame them for this; we took a chance because we knew some had done it before with the SwivelsRus.com swivel seat.

 TIME SPENT ON THE JOB: 6-8 hours (passenger side only)

 TOTAL COST : $260 USD

 - 1x Passenger side swivel seat (Buy on TheSwivelShop.com)